Well-Architected Framework: AI and ML perspective

 This document in Well-Architected Framework: AI and ML perspective provides an overview of principles and recommendations to optimize the cost of your AI systems throughout the ML lifecycle.
 By adopting a proactive and informed cost management approach, your organization can realize the full potential of AI and ML systems and also maintain financial discipline.
 The recommendations in this document align with the cost optimization pillar of the Google Cloud Well-Architected Framework.

-AI and ML systems can help you to unlock valuable insights and predictive capabilities from data.
+AI and ML systems can help you unlock valuable insights and predictive capabilities from data.
 For example, you can reduce friction in internal processes, improve user experiences, and gain deeper customer insights.
 The cloud offers vast amounts of resources and quick time-to-value without large up-front investments for AI and ML workloads.
 To maximize business value and to align the spending with your business goals, you need to understand the cost drivers, proactively optimize costs, set up spending controls, and adopt FinOps practices.

 Define and measure costs and returns